beatnikflow/phase-0-tracks/web_dev/request_cycle/web_servers.md

 1. What are some of the key design philosophies of the Linux operating system?
+    - The linux software model does not abide by an entire concept of organized development, structured bug reporting, or source control systems.
+It is designed with an open-ended, feature-minded approach.
+There is no 'one' organization responsible for the development of Linux.
+Anyone has the opportunity to help develop and debug the "kernel" which is the central component of the operating system.
+One can also port new software, write documentation and help new users.
+A new version of the kernel is released every few weeks and is written from scratch, without code from other proprietary sources.
+This is all volunteer based, and because of this, Linux development is about free UNIX implementation.

 2. In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?
 3. Why is it considered a bad idea to run programs as the root user on a Linux system?